-Hearth: By definition, this is the flat panel area extending in front of the fireplace.
-However, it’s common that the decorative surround of the fireplace is also referred to as the hearth.
-This can include the mantel, apron, and other ornamental features.
-This area should should be kept clear of debris, decorations, and other flammable items when the fireplace is in use.
+By definition, a hearth is a flat space in front of a fireplace.
+However, some people define the decorative space around the fireplace as a “hearth”.
+This includes things like the mantel, apron, and other decorative features.
+It is important to keep everything in the hearth free of debris, decorative materials, and anything flammable when the fireplace is in use.

-Chimney: The entire structure encasing the flue.
-Some are constructed of brick, creating an unlined flue, while others are lined by concrete or metal.
+This is the structure that holds the flue.
+Some are brick, while others are lined with concrete or metal.

 A chimney cap sits on top of the chimney and helps improve ventilation.
 It will also keep out weather and debris from falling down into the chimney, and making its way into your home.
 Different fire and chimney types require different caps, so it is important to have a professional check to ensure there is a correct cover installed.